mskian/push-api/README.md

-# Store-FCM-Tokens-in-MySQL-Database
+# Push API

-Store FCM Tokens in MySQL Database by using PHP
+Store FCM Tokens in Database by using PHP and PDO.